mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 ## Derivation of the steady-state mRNA distribution

-In this section, we will derive the two-state promoter mRNA distribution we quote in XXX.
+In this section, we will derive the two-state promoter mRNA distribution we quote in [Sec.
+5.2](#sec:ch5_sec03).
 For this method, we will make use of the so-called generating functions.
 Generating functions are mathematical objects on which we can encode a series of infinite numbers as coefficients of a power series.
-The power of generating functions comes from the fact that we can convert an infinite-dimensional system of coupled ordinary differential equations--in our case the system of differential equations defining all probabilities $P(m, t)$ for $m \in \mathbb{Z}$--into a single partial differential equation that we can then solve to extract back the probability distributions.
+The power of generating functions comes from the fact that we can convert an infinite-dimensional system of coupled ordinary differential equations--in our case, the system of differential equations defining all probabilities $P(m, t)$ for $m \in \mathbb{Z}$--into a single partial differential equation that we can then solve to extract back the probability distributions.

 To motivate the use of generating functions, we will begin with the simplest
 case: the one-state Poisson promoter.